microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 <details>
 <summary>📚 Toggle solution</summary>

-The `RedisPubSubTrigger` attribute is used to trigger the function when an event is raised by the Azure Cache for Redis, so the first parameter is the connection string and the second one is the pattern to listen to.
+The `RedisPubSubTrigger` attribute is used to trigger the function when an event is raised by the Azure Managed Redis, so the first parameter is the connection string and the second one is the pattern to listen to.

 The connection string environment key `AZURE_REDIS_CONNECTION_STRING` can be specified directly because Azure Functions automatically understands that it is a connection string.
 Then based on the [Redis key notification documentation][key-notifications] you can use the `expired` event so the pattern to listen to the expiration event of a key will be `__keyevent@0__:expired`.